Veny Language Specification (v0.5.1)

 Console.print(message: Text): void

-Future expansions will include Math
+Future expansions will include Math, Array and other utilities.

 Concurrency (Future Work)